tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 ## The Risks of Dangerous AI

 Elon Musk thinks that AI is more dangerous than a nuclear warhead.
 If you have no idea how dangerous that is, it's unfathomable and could potentially kill millions in weeks.
-Clothes and skin could ignite a fire, for this reason, it is considered the most potent weapon and largest threat to humanity.
+Clothes and skin could ignite to a fire, for this reason, it is considered the most potent weapon and largest threat to humanity.
 In reality, we don't know what AI is capable of doing, we simply have no idea.

 ### A Letter From Elon & Steve Wozz to All AI developers